What is a Driving Licence?

-Passing the Practical Driving Test is a key part of your Full Driving Licence.
-You are likely to spend the bulk of your time preparing for this assessment.
+Passing the Practical Driving Test is a key part of getting your Driving Licence.
+You are likely to spend most of your time preparing for this assessment.

-To prepare for the Practical Test, you will need to take instructor led training lessons.
-Your instructor will teach you the basics of driving safely on the road, as well as how to control a vehicle.
+To prepare for the Practical Test, you will need to take instructor-led training lessons.
+Your Driving Instructor will teach you the basics of driving safely on the road, as well as how to control a vehicle.

 What happens during the test?